fwd/nano-blog/articles/setup-crypto-self-hosted-blog.md

 - image: images/nano-blog/hero-small.jpg
-- title: Self-host Your Own Crypto Blog in Minutes
+- title: Host Your Own Crypto Blog in Minutes
 - date: 1-1-2023
 - tags: Guide
 - author: @nano2dev
-- price: 0.133
+- price: 1
-- button: Unlock Article (0.133)
+- button: Unlock Guide (Ӿ1)
+- label: Read Guide
 - encode: true
 -----
-This blog you're reading can be forked on Github and self-hosted in minutes.
-Stored on Github and Hosted by Cloudflare means you never pay for hosting.
-Monetized with Nano currency.
+This blog can be self-hosted.
+Stored on Github, hosted by Cloudflare and monetized with Nano currency.
+Follow this step-by-step guide on how to do it in minutes.

 ## Step 1.
 [Fork This Template](https://github.com/new?template_name=nano-blog&template_owner=fwd)